-Rain is an essential component of the water cycle and is an inevitable source of freshwater on the Earth.
-In simple terms, rain can be defined as the precipitation in the form of water droplets resulting from the condensation of water vapour and are heavy enough to fall under gravity.
+Rain is an essential component of the water cycle and is an inevitable source of fresh water on the earth.
+In simple terms, rain can be defined as the precipitation in the form of water droplets resulting from the condensation of water vapor and are heavy enough to fall under gravity.
 Rainfall measurement is a vital requirement for many aspects of agriculture, forestry, hydrology, etc.

 A rain gauge can be thus defined as the instrument that is used for the measurement of rainfall that works by sampling the incidence of rainfall at a specific point basically through an orifice of a known area.

 1. Non-Recording Rain Gauge

 Non-recording type rain gauges are the simple forms of rain gauges that essentially collect the rainfall but do not record the quantity of the collected rainfall.

 The non-recording rain gauge generally consists of a circular collecting area of about 12.7cm in diameter used for collecting the rainfall.

 The circular collecting area is connected to a funnel.

 The objective of providing the funnel is to discharge the collected rainwater to the receiving vessel.